Operation Compass: Giarabub, Kufra and Uweinat

 Italian garrisons held Giarabub 150 mi south of Sollum, Kufra Oasis, Jalo at the west end of the Great Sand Sea and Murzuk, 500 mi south of Tripoli.
 The oasis of Giarabub was attacked in January 1941 and captured in March by the 6th Australian Cavalry Regiment and an Australian infantry battalion.
 Further south, on the far side of the Sand Sea, the oasis of Kufra was attacked by Free French from French Equatorial Africa, in concert with Long Range Desert Group (LRDG) patrols.
-(Kufra later fell after the two-month Capture of Kufra in March 1941.)
+Kufra fell after the Capture of Kufra in March 1941.
 Further west, on the border with Chad, the Italian base at Murzuk was raided in January, when a patrol of the new Long Range Patrol Unit and a local sheikh travelled 1300 mi to rendezvous near Kayugi with a small Free French detachment.
 The force attacked Murzuk and destroyed three aircraft and a hangar; the French commander was killed, most of the Italians surrendered and several prisoners were taken.
 The raiders then shot up three forts and departed.

 At Jebel Uweinat, a 6000 ft massif 600 mi inland, at the junctions of Egypt, Libya and Sudan, were landing grounds with an Italian garrison.
 The base was the closest Italian outpost to Italian East Africa (Africa Orientale Italiana) and an Italian raid from Uweinat on Wadi Halfa in Sudan was possible.
 Destruction of the dockyards and railway workshops and the sinking of vessels on the Nile could cut the communications between Khartoum and Cairo.
 British patrols visited Faya and rendezvoused with another French detachment with General Philippe Leclerc for an attack on Kufra.
 The British were strafed by aircraft and ambushed by armoured cars of an Italian Auto-Saharan Company (Auto-Avio-Sahariane), which destroyed several lorries.
 Leclerc decided that an attack on Kufra was not possible and the remaining British returned to Cairo, after a 45-day journey of 4300 mi.
 Kufra was captured by the French on 1 March and became the new LRDG base in April.